nat9dai/AC-MPC/README.md

 - **SE(2) Kinematic Waypoint**: Planar robot with orientation tracking waypoints
 - **SE(2) with Obstacles**: Same as above with obstacles and lidar sensing

-## Citation

-If you use this code, please cite the original paper:
-- Transformer-based Actor-Critic with Differentiable MPC

 ## License